andylolu2/cuda-mnist/README.md

 > [!NOTE]
 > Tensor Core operations are **warp-level instructions**, meaning that all the threads in a warp need to execute the Tensor Core instruction at the same time, collaboratively preparing the data to be consumed by **one** Tensor Core.

+### Choosing the partition sizes

+So, given that we want to minimise data movement, we should just choose a partition size as large as possible to use all shared memory and registers, *right?* Well, not quite.

+#### Thread block partition size

+Asymptotically, as the problem size increases, yes, we do want to use as much shared memory and registers as possible.
+However, for small problem sizes, we might run into two problems:
+1. Have a large partition size means that we will have fewer thread blocks.
+As a result, we will not be able to utilise all the **Streaming Multiprocessors** (SMs) on the GPU.
+2. For problem sizes that are not divisible by the partition size, we will have to add more padding to the inputs.
+As a result, some threads will be doing redundant computation.

+#### Warp partition size

+In general, having a large warp partition size means there will be less redundant data movement, but at the cost of having fewer warps.
+Having too few warps means that we will not be able to hide the latency of memory accesses (because we might run out of other warps to schedule while the current warp is waiting for data).

+#### Instruction partition size

+This is completely determined by what instructions your GPU supports.
+For my RTX 2060, the ptx instruction for fp16 Tensor Core matrix multiplication (with fp16 accumulation) is `mma.sync.aligned.m16n8k8.row.col.f16.f16.f16.f16`, which expects inputs of size $(16, 8, 8)$.

 ### Even more optimisations